netascode/terraform-provider-fmc/docs/resources/device.md

 ### Required

 - `access_policy_id` (String) The currently assigned access control policy.
-You need to specify an existing access control policy when creating a device.
+Changing it is time-consuming as the device resource is then re-created.
 - `host_name` (String) Hostname or IP address of the device.
 If the device is behind NAT, you can leave the host_name as blank, and use the nat_id field.
-Use the same nat_id string that you used while configuring FMC on the device.
 - `license_caps` (List of String) Array of strings representing the license capabilities on the managed device.
 For registering FTD, the allowed values are: BASE (mandatory), THREAT, URLFilter, MALWARE, APEX, PLUS, VPNOnly.
 For Firepower ASA or NGIPSv devices, allowed values are: BASE, THREAT, PROTECT, CONTROL, URLFilter, MALWARE, VPN, SSL.
-- `name` (String) User-specified name of the registered device.
-Must be unique.
+- `name` (String) User-specified name, must be unique.
-- `reg_key` (String) Registration Key that you entered while configuring FMC on the device.
+- `reg_key` (String) Registration Key identical to the one previously configured on the device (`configure manager`).

 ### Optional

 - `domain` (String) The name of the FMC domain
-- `type` (String) Type of the device; this value is always Device.
+- `type` (String) Type of the device; this value is always 'Device'.
   - Default value: `Device`

 ### Read-Only